 10. Leave it like you were never there

 Every place we camp, we want to feel like we are the first ones there.
 Checking your site for micro trash is the most important thing.
 After we pack up, we take a step back and survey the scene, making sure to gather all our bits and pieces and restore the dirt or grassy area with some fluff.
-Get familiar with, Leave no Trace and encourage others to educate themselves as well.
+Learn more about how to leave it better than you found it, and encourage others to educate themselves as well.

 When choosing a sustainable campsite, it all comes down to good judgment and tradeoffs.
 You are a steward of this earth and hopefully, this information can enable you to make the best decisions.
 In an ideal world, we all want to leave no trace.
 But the least we can do is leave as little of a trace as possible.
 Would you rather the next generation see a barren landscape, or one teeming with wildlife and vegetation?